 "How dare you?!" interjected Hermione, storming up to the witch, "You have no right to say anything of the sort!
 Especially since–"

 "Of course," Rita sighed dramatically as her Quick-Quotes quill worked at a blinding pace beside her, its tip scratching rapidly across the parchment.
 "The girl he's seen sneaking around with will definitely stand up for him.
 Unless, perhaps, his affair with the Boy-Who-Lived was all just a ruse to become famous?
-Or maybe Draco's so ashamed of his orientation that he's desperate to date a girl – any girl – even someone as unfortunate looking as this one?"
+Or maybe Draco's so ashamed of his orientation that he's desperate to date a girl – any girl – even someone as prissy as this one?"

-"You know what's fucking unfortunate?!" said Draco frigidly, the last thread of his sanity snapping as his eyes narrowed and his face turned red.
-"YOU!
+"You know what's fucking unfortunate?" said Draco frigidly, the last thread of his sanity snapping as his eyes narrowed and his face turned red.
+"You.
 You must be so desperate to comment on everyone's love life because yours is virtually nonexistent!
 Or, perhaps, all this talk of gay relationships and sex has you turned on, Skeeter.
 Maybe you're a freak and masturbate to your dirty, pornographic thoughts–"

 "Draco!" exclaimed Hermione.
 Although she looked absolutely horrified, he didn't miss the involuntary upwards curve of the corners of her mouth.
 She was trying hard not to laugh despite her incredulous look.
 Her alarm was nothing in comparison to how Rita looked.
 Her face had gone ashen, and her eyes widened with shock.
-Even though Granger tried hard to cover up his mouth to stop him from saying incredulous things, the brunet continued his verbal assault, merely encircling her wrist with his hand and moving it away to speak clearly.
+Even though Granger tried hard to cover up his mouth to stop him from saying incredulous things, he continued his verbal assault, merely encircling her wrist with his hand and moving it away to speak clearly.

 "–put that in your damn Prophet and–"

 "Silencio!"
 Hermione shouted, her face flushed from embarrassment.